Ravibio/Scene_Forge/docs/06_Quick_Convert.md

 # Requirements

-Prototype objects with the SF_Prototype component attached.
+Prototype objects need to have the SF_Prototype component attached.